grafana/alloy/docs/sources/tutorials/send-metrics-to-prometheus.md

 description: Learn how to send metrics to Prometheus
 title: Use Grafana Alloy to send metrics to Prometheus
 menuTitle: Send metrics to Prometheus
-weight: 15
+weight: 150
 ---
 # Use {{% param "FULL_PRODUCT_NAME" %}} to send metrics to Prometheus

-In the [Get started with {{< param "PRODUCT_NAME" >}} tutorial][get started], you learned how to configure {{< param "PRODUCT_NAME" >}} to collect and process logs from your local machine and send them to Loki.
+In the [previous tutorial][], you learned how to configure {{< param "PRODUCT_NAME" >}} to collect and process logs from your local machine and send them to Loki.

-This tutorial shows you how to configure {{< param "PRODUCT_NAME" >}} to collect and process metrics from your local computer, send them to Prometheus, and use a Grafana dashboard to visualize the results.
+This tutorial shows you how to configure {{< param "PRODUCT_NAME" >}} to collect and process metrics from your local computer, send them to Prometheus, and use a Grafana dashboard to query and visualize the results.

 ## Before you begin

+To complete this tutorial:

+* You must have a basic understanding of Alloy and telemetry collection in general.
+* You should be familiar with Prometheus, PromQL, Loki, LogQL, and basic Grafana navigation.
-To complete this tutorial you must complete the [previous tutorial][get started] to:
+* You must complete the [previous tutorial][] to prepare the following prerequisites:

-1. Install {{< param "PRODUCT_NAME" >}} and start the service in your environment.
+  * Install {{< param "PRODUCT_NAME" >}} and start the service in your environment.
-1. Set up a local Grafana instance.
+  * Set up a local Grafana instance.
-1. Create a `config.alloy` file.
+  * Create a `config.alloy` file.

 ## Configure {{% param "PRODUCT_NAME" %}}

-After you have completed the prerequisite steps, you can configure {{< param "PRODUCT_NAME" >}} to collect metrics.
+In this tutorial, you configure {{< param "PRODUCT_NAME" >}} to collect metrics and send them to Prometheus.

-You use the components in the `config.alloy` file to tell {{< param "PRODUCT_NAME" >}} which metrics you want to scrape, how you want to process that data, and where you want the data sent.
+You add components to your `config.alloy` file to tell {{< param "PRODUCT_NAME" >}} which metrics you want to scrape, how you want to process that data, and where you want the data sent.

 The following steps build on the `config.alloy` file you created in the previous tutorial.